 - Clear signs.
 Guests will find clear tsunami evacuation signs on the premises; the signs will efficiently guide guests to the nearest evacuation spot.

 - Proper staff training.
-In the event of a tsunami, a competent evacuation team wearing conspicuous signal vests will guide guests to the safe zones.
-They will be equipped with a whistle and flashlight for the proper disposal of their duties.
+In the event of a tsunami, a competent evacuation team equipped with whistles, flashlights and conspicuous signal vests will guide guests to the safe zones.

 While the Bali Hotels Association has over 100 members all over the island, less than twenty Bali hotels have actually received Tsunami Ready certification.
 In the following lists, we’ll note which hotels have been certified, as opposed to hotels that are mentioned mainly as vertical evacuation centers (but have not received Tsunami Ready certification at present).